 - Should have firmer and more, elastic skin.
 As older patients tend to have less elasticity in their skin, they should be aware that their results may vary to that of a younger person

-- Is not extremely over-weight, of average or only slightly above-average weight
+- Should not be extremely overweight, of average or only slightly above-average weight

 - Is in overall good health as those with certain existing health conditions may experience exacerbated symptoms due to the strain of this surgery

-- Has specific concentrated pockets of fat that they are targeting with this procedure.
-These areas targeted have just not responded well to diet and exercise
+- Has specific concentrated pockets of fat that have not responded well with diet and exercise

 A General Overview of the Liposuction Procedure:

-Consultation: You surgeon will assess you as an individual, taking into account you needs and medical history and then extensively discuss your options and inform you on everything you need to know before your procedure.
+Consultation: Your surgeon will assess you as an individual, taking into account your needs and medical history and then extensively discuss your options and inform you on everything you need to know before your procedure.

 Marking: While you are standing, your surgeon will make markings on your body to demonstrate the desired targeted areas.
 These markings will be used as guidelines throughout the procedure.

-Anesthesia: You will either be asleep under general anesthesia or the targeted area only will be numbed with a general anesthesia.
-This is the case with tumescent liposuction in which targeted areas are injected with Lidocaine along with fat shrinking drugs are injected directly into the skin.
+Anesthesia: You will either be asleep under general anesthesia or the targeted area only will be numbed with local anesthesia.

 Incision: Several incisions are made to make way for the cannula.
 These are made to be as inconspicuous as possible.

 Pre-suction Assistance: This depends on the method used.
 There are several methods to help break down the fat cells before removed.
-This can be done using ultra sound, laser, water beams and chemicals.
+This can be done using ultrasound, laser, water beams and chemicals.
 In some methods, there isn’t any assistance and fat is simply suctioned out.
+At Toronto Cosmetic Clinic, a very fine Nd:YAG laser fiber (which is part of the SmartLipo workstation) is inserted into the area to help soften the fat.

-liposuction: A cannula ( again, the type of specialized cannula is determined by the method employed) is inserted into the skin, to the layer of fat and gentle, back and forth movements are made to manipulate the fat out of the body, into the cannula and out of the body.
+Next, a cannula is inserted into the skin, to the layer of fat and gentle, back and forth movements are made to manipulate the fat out of the body, into the cannula and out of the body.
+At Toronto Cosmetic Clinic only small cannulas are used.
+This ensures a more even, esthetically pleasing result.
+The cannula is attached to a suction machine, which permanently removes unwanted subcutaneous fat from the area.

 Post-Op Care: The incisions made during the procedure are either sewn closed or left open to drain.
 The patient will have to wear a compression garment every day for several weeks after the procedure.
 This will help to reduce the swelling and also help the body to re-adjust to the new contour created.